Trainer SugarHill Steward says Tyson Fury has knockout mentality going against Dillian Whyte

 “That mentality is ‘knockout.’
 Simple as that, it’s knockout time.
 Do what you can to watch your opponent, make him make a mistake, watch him make a mistake, catch him, get the knockout.”

-On Dillian Whyte once again no-showing to the promotional event and Frank Warren expressing his displeasure
+On Whyte once again no-showing to the promotional event and Frank Warren expressing displeasure

 “I’m not disappointed, Tyson’s not disappointed, to be fair, honestly.
 We’re just ready for the fight...and Dillian is thinking the same thing, I guess.
 The fight is Saturday.”